 University of San Diego is among your best bets if you want to study Real Estate.
 The setting in a main urban center is wonderful for scholars trying to find adequate choices for social networking, excitement, and discovery.

 Quite a few U of San Diego first-year students get scholarships.
-Finance & financial management is the most popular major at University of San Diego.
+You might want to invest in an ACT preparation class before you take the exam since the typical ACT score is 28.
 Interested in knowing more details on University of San Diego's campus?
 Have a virtual tour.

 Saint Augustines College is among your best bets if you're planning on studying Real Estate.
 Positioned in Raleigh, North Carolina, this college is a sound final choice for students who enjoy the thrill of a popular city.